Moving out: When and how tenancies end

 Your landlord can apply for a possession order if you don’t move out

-If your tenancy ends but you don’t leave, the landlord can apply to the Tenancy Tribunal for a “possession order” telling you to leave.
+If your tenancy ends but you don’t leave, the landlord can apply to the Tenancy Tribunal for an order telling you to leave.
+This is called a “possession order.”
 Until you leave, your responsibilities as the tenant continue, including paying rent.

 The Tribunal can’t make a possession order if it’s more than three months (90 days) since the end of the tenancy.
 If the landlord hasn’t got a possession order within that time, the law says you have a new periodic (“indefinite”) tenancy on the same terms and conditions as your previous tenancy agreement.